-Bristol City v Millwall
+Weimann hat-trick seals Bristol City win

 Post update

-Cameron Pring (Bristol City) wins a free kick on the left wing.
+Tom Bradshaw (Millwall) wins a free kick in the defensive half.

 Post update